Bruiser (bull): 2017 Season

 On Sunday afternoon, April 9, in Billings, Montana, in the PBR Stanley Performance In Action Invitational, presented by Cooper Tires, at the Rimrock Arena, J.B.
 Mauney had made his way into the Championship Round.
 He won the round with an excellent ride on Bruiser for an extremely high 94.25 points.
 It was his second qualified ride on the Bruiser.
 Bruiser was marked 46.25 bull points for his participation.
 Mauney won his first event of the year.
 Mauney first made a qualified ride on Bruiser in Round 4 of 2015 BFTS World Finals.
 Bruiser had the second highest score of the event; his closest competitor Pearl Harbor earned a very high bull score of 47.50 points.

-Lambert and bull rider Kolbaba say Bruiser is the bull riders should draw as he is likely to become one of the greatest bulls of all time.
-Lambert says Bruiser is rideable as long as you do everything right.
-He says Bruiser gets ridden more than bulls like Pearl Harbor and TLWs Big Cat, but that does not matter to his bull scores, which is how the champion is determined.
+Cody Lambert and bull rider Kolbaba said Bruiser was the bull riders should draw as he was likely to become one of the greatest bulls of all time.
+Lambert said Bruiser was rideable as long as you do everything right.
+He said Bruiser got ridden more than bulls like Pearl Harbor and TLWs Big Cat, but that did not matter to his bull scores, which is how the champion is determined.

 In early May, one of Bruiser's closest competitors, Air Time, took himself out of the running when he injured his back in an out at the Last Cowboy Standing event in Las Vegas, Nevada.
 His competition status remained unknown until August 12, when a PBR press release announced that Jared Allen and Matt Scharping were retiring the bull to avoid another potential injury.
 Air Time was in the running for the title many years, but there were many mishaps that prevented him from closing on it.
 Losing both Long John and now Air Time essentially brought the world champion race to a duel between Bruiser and Pearl Harbor.

 On September 2, Bruiser was ranked No. 2 in the World Champion Bull standings.
 Bruiser trailed the No. 1 bull Pearl Harbor by a tiny bit more than a quarter of a point.
 (46.28 to 46).
 The bull had just bucked at a PRCA rodeo in Lawton, Oklahoma, where he had thrown off Trevor Kastner off in 6.41 seconds and been marked 47 bull points.
 Despite the excellent bull score, Page felt the bull was not bucking with his complete intensity.
 Having just come off some time with cows, "Page decided to try bucking Bruiser from a right-handed delivery".